 - Dan Simmons - The Hyperion Cantos.
 Requires a bit of a strong stomach but the author loved literature as well as high concept sci fi.
 Awesome.

-- China Mieville - either Perdido Street Station or Embassytown.
-Some incredible concepts about language and world building.
+- China Mieville - Perdido Street Station, Embassytown or The City and the City.
+Some incredible concepts about language and world building, writing style is mesmerising and transports you into the his worlds with ease.

 - Mervyn Peake - Titus Groan.
 Brilliant, ponderous, odd, and wonderful.